CohenArthur/rust-gistre-workshop/1_slices_modules_and_objects/live_coding/README.md

 An Ape wrangler can take care of a few apes at once.
 Their job is to refill their bananas, and keep them happy.

+Let's create our empty `ApeWrangler` struct so we can add methods to it.

+Your ApeWrangler should expose only one function through its public API.
+However, the type itself should have multiple functions in order to separate your code correctly.
+For example, the public function could be called `ApeWrangler::take_care()` and it would have to refill the banana reserves and make the monkeys happy.
+Let's implement the following
+function:

+- `ApeWrangler::take_care(apes: &mut [&mut Ape])`

+The `Ape` type must stay encapsulated!
+You might need to add other accessors to the struct.

+You can add more complexity to this wrangler, for example by giving them an original banana reserve that they have to divide equally between all apes based on their needs, etc etc etc...

+## 3 - Going further - Adding traits

+I'm sure you've noticed that the role of an ApeWrangler is very simple.
+So simple, in fact that it could be generalized to different monkeys.
+After all, you only need to replenish their banana reserve and play with them a bit to make them happy.